-This is output context because the close parentheses that is used by the Max() function comes before the "In ([Participant Site Identifier])" context.
+This is output context because the close parentheses that are used by the Max() function come before the "In ([Participant Site Identifier])" context.

-Syntax operators are the operators that you may see in both input and output context.
-They are functions that assist in solving the context problems.
+Syntax operators are the operators that you may see in both input and output contexts.
+They are functions that assist in solving context problems.

 • In: specify exactly which dimensions you want in the context